leilabadi/money-withdrawal/README.md

 Once you have completed test, zip up your solution, excluding any build artifacts to reduce the size, and email it back to our recruitment team.

 Good luck!

+## Design Decisions

+### 1. Domain-Driven Design

+- **Separation of Concerns:** The domain logic is encapsulated in model classes (`Account`, `MoneyTransferTransaction`, `MoneyWithdrawalTransaction`) and service interfaces (`IMoneyTransferService`, `IMoneyWithdrawalService`).
+This separation allows for clear boundaries between business logic and application orchestration.
+- **Validation Logic:** Each transaction type (`MoneyTransferTransaction`, `MoneyWithdrawalTransaction`) contains its own `Validate()` method, ensuring that all business rules are enforced before any state changes occur.
+- **Event-Driven Warnings:** Domain events (e.g., `FundsLowEvent`, `ApproachingPayInLimitEvent`) are raised within validation methods to decouple warning/notification logic from core business logic.
+- **Domain Services** `MoneyTransferService` & `MoneyWithdrawalService` encapsulate the logic for updating account balances and tracking withdrawals/paid-in amounts.
+They return a `TransactionResult<T>` to indicate success or failure, along with error messages when appropriate.
+- **TransactionFactory:** Provides static methods to create transaction objects, centralizing the instantiation logic and ensuring consistent use of timestamps.

+### 2. Error Handling

+- **Business Validation:** I changed the code to checks for business rule violations and returns appropriate error messages rather than throwing exceptions.
+- **General Validation:** To ensuring that invalid data does not reach the domain layer, input validation is performed in application services throwing exceptions when necessary.
+- **Exception Handling:** Exceptions are caught in the application layer, to allow proper transaction handling and rollback if needed.

+### 3. Testability

+- **Mocking Dependencies:** Tests use Moq to mock repositories and notification services, allowing for isolated and deterministic unit tests.
+- **AutoFixture for Test Data:** AutoFixture is used to generate test data, reducing boilerplate and ensuring test coverage across a range of scenarios.
+- **FluentAssertions:** Used for expressive and readable assertions in tests.

+## 4. Suggestions for Future Improvements

+While the current implementation updates account balances, but a real world system would require the following features:

+- Using Outbox pattern to ensure reliable message delivery for notifications
+- Recording Ledger entries for each transaction
+- Adding Audit logs to track all changes and access
+- Potentially calculating and charging fees on transaction
+- Handling different currencies